New York Mets Accuse Florida Medical Services Company of Trademark Infringement

 Contact Our Florida Trademark Litigation Lawyers Today

 At Pike & Lustig, LLP, our firm handles all aspects of trademark disputes.
 If you are currently locked in a trademark infringement dispute, please contact us today to schedule a free review of your case.
-From our offices in West Palm Beach and Miami, we represent clients throughout the region, including in Fort Lauderdale, Homestead, Kendale Lakes, Palmetto Bay and South Miami Heights.
+From our offices in West Palm Beach, Wellington and Miami, we represent clients throughout the region, including in Fort Lauderdale, Homestead, Kendale Lakes, Palmetto Bay and South Miami Heights.